Avondale backflow prevention requirements

 Officially listed on Avondale and Glendale tester rosters for the West Valley cluster.

-Officially listed on the Avondale approved tester PDF
+Officially listed through the Avondale backflow program

 What counts as an official source, how local utility pages override generic assumptions, and how stale pages are re-verified.

-Why some utilities track backflow tests by anniversary date, while others push owners into a calendar-season or hard-date deadline.
+Why some utilities track annual backflow tests by anniversary date, while others use a calendar window, notice date, or hard deadline.

 Why the local trigger is rarely just residential versus commercial, and how utilities actually split hazard, irrigation, multifamily, and managed-property cases.